Dog Bite Cases and Compensation – What is my Claim Worth?

 What is my Dog Bite Claim Worth?

 Many law firms suggest that dog bite claims may be worth around $50,000 for the average dog bite settlement, but the exact number can be difficult to know as most claims are settled outside of court and include confidentiality agreements as a part of the settlement.
-In 2020, State Farm reported paying out $157 million for 3,185 dog bite injuries – an average settlement amount of over $49,000 per case.
+In 2020, State Farm reported paying out $157 million for 3,185 dog bite injuries – an average settlement amount of over $49,000 per case, in 2023, the World Animal Foundation noted that the average cost per claim is $64,555.
 That being said, if you are the victim of a dog attack or a dog bite, you may have a viable claim for compensation to cover your current and future medical bills and medical expenses, pain and suffering, lost wages, loss of consortium, and more.
 As DC, Maryland, and Virginia all have strict liability and/or negligence laws or statutes for dog bites, punitive damages are generally not awardable.

 Many people are unaware of what their dog bite claim may be worth, so there are several factors to take into consideration.